realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 ### 4. Humble and Respectful

-- Every person is an image-bearer of God (Genesis 1:27).
+- Every person is an image-bearer of G-d (Genesis 1:27).
 Approach each one with dignity and respect, even when you disagree (1 Peter 3:15).

 ### 5. Prayer-Focused